 Additionally, the policy will not be applicable to an intoxicated/impaired student who demonstrates a reckless and/or habitual lack of care concerning their well-being or that of others.

-When a student is in violation of the policies and procedures, an incident report is written by a Community Assistant, Public Safety or a student and submitted to the appropriate Assistant Director of Residence Life.
-The Assistant Director may take the following steps:
+- When a student is in violation of the policies and procedures, an incident report is written by a Community Assistant, Public Safety or staff member and submitted to the appropriate Student Life staff member.
+The Student Life staff member may take the following steps:

-2. The Assistant Director may indicate a need for the student to schedule a meeting time to discuss the incident(s).
+- The Graduate Area Coordinator may indicate a need for the student to schedule a meeting time to discuss the incident(s).

-3. If the student is found responsible for a violation, the Assistant Director will then take the appropriate action.
+- If the student is found responsible for a violation, the Graduate Area Coordinator will then take the appropriate action.

-7. Temporary suspension from residence hall: A student may be suspended from the residence halls on a temporary, short term
+- Temporary suspension from residence hall: A student may be suspended from the residence halls on a temporary, short term

-Appeals Process: Decisions rendered by the Assistant Director may be appealed to the Director of Housing and Residence Life.
+- Appeals Process: Decisions rendered by the Graduate Area Coordinator may be appealed to the Director of Student Life.

-Decisions rendered by the Director of Housing and Residence Life may be appealed to the Vice President for Student and Community Services or designee.
+Decisions rendered by the Director of Student Life may be appealed to the Vice President for Student and Community Services or designee.

 Administrative decisions conclude with the Vice President.
 Conduct Code violations may be appealed to the Conduct Committee.

 Any member of the campus community who is in need of either police assistance or emergency services may call the following numbers: